MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/apis-capabilities.md

 <!-- ====================================================================== -->
 ## Composition-based rendering

 For composition-based WebView2 rendering, use the CoreWebView2Environment to create a `CoreWebView2CompositionController`.
-The `CoreWebView2CompositionController` also implements all the APIs as `CoreWebView2Controller`, but includes additional APIs specific to composition based rendering.
+The `CoreWebView2CompositionController` also implements all the APIs as `CoreWebView2Controller`, but includes additional APIs that are specific to composition-based rendering.

 Sections below:
 *  Output